 Sharing of Foods and Beverages.
-SHPS schools discourage students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.
+SHPS schools discourage elementary school students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.
+A monitored Share Table may be implemented for middle-and high-school students in compliance with National School Lunch and Breakfast Program regulations, which helps minimize waste and encourages community building.